 5 Random variables

-In data science, we often deal with data that is affected by chance in some way: the data comes from a random sample, the data is affected by measurement error, or the data measures some outcome that is random in nature.
+In data science, we often work with data that is affected by chance, whether it comes from a random sample, is subject to measurement error, or measures some outcome that is random in nature.
 Being able to quantify the uncertainty introduced by randomness is one of the most important jobs of a data analyst.
-Statistical inference offers a framework, as well as several practical tools, for doing this.
-The first step is to learn how to mathematically describe random variables.
+Statistical inference offers a framework, as well as several practical tools, for accomplishing this.
+The first step is learning how to mathematically describe random variables.

-In this chapter, we introduce random variables and their properties starting with their application to games of chance.
+In this chapter, we introduce random variables and their properties, starting with their application to games of chance.
 We then describe some of the events surrounding the financial crisis of 2007-20081 using probability theory.
 This financial crisis was in part caused by underestimating the risk of certain securities2 sold by financial institutions.
 Specifically, the risks of mortgage-backed securities (MBS) and collateralized debt obligations (CDO) were grossly underestimated.
 These assets were sold at prices that assumed most homeowners would make their monthly payments, and the probability of this not occurring was calculated as being low.
 A combination of factors resulted in many more defaults than were expected, which led to a price crash of these securities.
-As a consequence, banks lost so much money that they needed government bailouts to avoid closing down completely.
+As a consequence, banks lost so much money that they required government bailouts to avoid complete closure.

 5.1 Random variables